Mon-arc/COE428-labs/README.md

-# COE428 — Software Systems
+# COE428 — Algorithms and Data Structures

 #### This repository contains my Lab work for Algorithm and Data-Structures (COE428) at TMU.
 Each folder corresponds to one lab assignment.
 Below is a summary of each lab with links to the official TMU lab specifications.
 If you are a student at TMU, do not copy/plagiarize my work (Policy 60).